Emil Julius Gumbel: Influences

 Emil Gumbel was strongly influenced from a young age by his uncle, Abraham Gumbel (1852-1930) with whom he had long conversations about political and social issues.
 The death of Abraham's son (Emil's cousin) in the First World War, is thought to have been a triggering factor in both Abraham and Emil's life-long commitment to pacifism.

 During his time at the University of Munich (1910-1914), Gumbel was taught mathematics, economics and the social sciences by eminent scholars known to have liberal political views, including Alfred Pringsheim and Lujo Brentano.
-He also studied actuarial science and gained insurance qualifications and work experience (including a summer job with a London insurance company), before completing his doctorate dissertation under the supervision of extra-ordinary professor of statistics Friedrich Böhm in July 1914.
+He also studied actuarial science and gained insurance qualifications and work experience (including a summer job with a London insurance company), before completing his doctorate dissertation under the supervision of extraordinary professor of statistics Friedrich Böhm in July 1914.

 At the University of Berlin (1915-1922), Gumbel became closely associated with Georg Friedrich Nicolai, whose pacifist book, The Biology of War, was banned by the German Government.
 He also became acquainted with Albert Einstein, who was one of the founding members of the German League for Human Rights.
 Einstein was subsequently a strong supporter of Gumbel's professional career.
 Gumbel developed a deep professional bond with the prominent Russian statistician and economist Ladislaus von Bortkiewicz, who considered Gumbel to be "a gifted man [with an] uncommonly active mind".
 His recommendation strongly influenced Gumbel's subsequent appointment to professor of mathematics at the University of Heidelberg in 1922.

 After the 1919 murder of prominent USPD member, Karl Liebknecht, who Gumbel greatly admired, there was strong criticism by journalist Kurt Tucholsky that the trial judge completely ignored evidence against the Nazi Brownshirts.
 Horrified, Gumbel ardently investigated many similar political murders that had occurred and published his findings in numerous publications and books, including Two Years of Murder in 1921, followed by Four Years of Political Murder in 1922, the deeply controversial Conspirators in 1924, The Armor of War of the Imperialistic States in 1928, which dealt with the causes of political murder, and Traitors fall victim to the Feme in 1929.

 Gumbel was an admirer of the British intellectual and pacifist Bertrand Russell, though they never met.
 He translated some of Russell's work into German.

 Family

-In 1930 Gumbel married Marieluise Czettritz, who he first met at the DLM offices in the mid 1920s.
+In 1930 Gumbel married Marieluise Czettritz, who he first met at the DLM offices in the mid-1920s.
 She had two sons from her previous marriage, and retained custody of the youngest, Harald.
 She died of cancer in 1952.